-Table 5 - available gas quality information --------------------- ----- --------- -------------
+Table 5 - available gas quality information --------------------- ------------- -------------

-Information category Information Requirement to provide information Where public information can be found Who can access the information Contracts • Gas purchase and sale agreements (GSAs) No requirement to make these contracts public Not public Only parties to contract Interconnection agreements (ICAs) No requirement to make these contracts public Maui pipeline ICAs can be found on OATIS Maui pipeline ICAs are public Only parties to the contract can view other ICAs Transmission services agreements (TSAs) NZCC24 requires disclosure of 'prescribed terms' of 'prescribed contracts' including contracts for gas transmission services.
+Information category Information Requirement to provide information Where public information can be found Who can access the information Contracts Gas purchase and sale agreements (GSAs) No requirement to make these contracts public Not public Only parties to contract Interconnection agreements (ICAs) Under the MPOC, MDL is required to disclose non-standard ICAs.
+Maui pipeline ICAs can be found on OATIS Maui pipeline ICAs are public Only parties to the contract can view other ICAs Transmission services agreements (TSAs) NZCC24 requires disclosure of 'prescribed terms' of 'prescribed contracts' including contracts for gas transmission services.
 All public disclosures are available on the relevant TSO's website Public Network services agreements (NSAs) NZCC23 requires disclosure of 'prescribed terms' of 'prescribed contracts' including contracts for gas pipeline services.
-All public disclosures are available on the relevant NO's website Public Gas measurement services agreements (GMAs) No requirement to make these contracts public Not public Only parties to the contract Specification Gas composition and/or Although there is MDL OATIS Public properties used in the determination of energy; gas Gross Calorific Value, Base Density or Specific Gravity and Wobbe Index; and gas quality data such as moisture content no requirement for TSO's to make this information public, both the Maui and Vector IX provide a link to a "Gas Composition Details Page".
+All public disclosures are available on the relevant NO's website Public Gas measurement services agreements (GMAs) No requirement to make these contracts public Not public Only parties to the contract

+Information Requirement to provide information Where public information can be found Who can access the information Specification Specification Gas composition and/or properties used in the determination of energy; gas Gross Calorific Value, Base Density or Specific Gravity and Wobbe Index; and gas quality data such as moisture content Although there is no requirement for TSO's to make this information public, both the Maui and Vector IX provide a link to a "Gas Composition Details Page".
 It provides information on the composition of all gas types (18 in all).
-Vector OATIS Public Odorisation Overview Decision No NZCC24 s6.2.1 Vector's transmission AMP s3.4.4 Public Odorant vessels maintenance standards, frequency of testing, replacement and renewals, and expenditure forecast Decision No NZCC24 s6.3.2 Vector's transmission AMP s6.5.4 Public Anticipated capital expenditure Decision No NZCC24 s6.6 Vector's transmission AMP, Table 6.9 Public Report on Asset Condition and Explanatory Notes Decision No NZCC24 s2.6.1 Vector's transmission AMP, Schedule 12 Public SMS Gas Act s46A, SM Regulations 30-40, and Decision No NZCC24 s6.2.1 Not public Private to system owners and/or operators Pressure Transmission pipeline pressures NZCC24 s6.2 requires disclosure of a diagram of each transmission system showing pipe design pressure ratings All public disclosures are available on the relevant TSO's website Public Distribution network pressures NZCC23 s4.2 requires disclosure of maps of all main pipes, distinguished by operating pressure All public disclosures are available on the relevant NO's website Public
+MDL OATIS Vector OATIS Public Public Odorisation Overview Decision No NZCC24 s6.2.1 Vector's transmission AMP s3.4.4 Public Odorant vessels maintenance standards, frequency of testing, replacement and renewals, and expenditure forecast Decision No NZCC24 s6.3.2 Vector's transmission AMP s6.5.4 Public Anticipated capital expenditure Decision No NZCC24 s6.6 Vector's transmission AMP, Table 6.9 Public Report on Asset Condition and Explanatory Notes Decision No NZCC24 s2.6.1 Vector's transmission AMP, Schedule 12 Public SMS Gas Act s46A, SM Regulations 30-40, and Decision No NZCC24 s6.2.1 Not public Private to system owners and/or operators Pressure Transmission pipeline pressures NZCC24 s6.2 requires disclosure of a diagram of each transmission system showing pipe design pressure ratings All public disclosures are available on the relevant TSO's website Public

-Gas Measurement System pressures 24 No requirement to make this information public Not public The Gas (Switching Arrangements) Rules 2008 require switching notices, provided by an incumbent retailer to the Registry, to specify the meter pressure Private to Registry Participants: ie retailers, NOs and GMSOs GSAs and GMAs Private to consumer, its retailer and the GMSO
+Information Requirement to provide information Where public information can be found Who can access the information Pressure Distribution network pressures NZCC23 s4.2 requires disclosure of maps of all main pipes, distinguished by operating pressure All public disclosures are available on the relevant NO's website Public Gas Measurement System pressures 24 No requirement to make this information public Not public The Gas (Switching Arrangements) Rules 2008 require switching notices, provided by an incumbent retailer to the Registry, to specify the meter pressure Private to Registry Participants: ie retailers, NOs and GMSOs GSAs and GMAs Private to consumer, its retailer and the GMSO